vincentbachelet-collab/ft_containers-1/README.md

 - You **can't use  new**, even for your nodes (=elements of the tree).
 You should use the **allocate** and **construct** function.
 - Some students are reimplemented some classes for no apparent reason like **std::less**.
 Make sure that have a **solid reason for that**.
 (They probably just did it because somebody else did).
 - Unlike me, don't forget the **main from the subject**.
 Use **valgrind to check if there is no memory leaks**.
 You can also add some while loop to check a crazy amount of inserting to check the **speed/performances**.
+- **Reclone the testers** when correcting other students.
+They could have commented some tester functions to pass it.
+For instance, **the output of maxsize could be different from std but it's ok.**
 Please find below my notes (sorry it is in french).

 # Notes